cchudzicki-ocw-testing/3.020-spring-2021/content/pages/communications-assignments.md

 Ultimately, your literature review should present the following sections coherently:

 #### **1\.
-INTRODUCTION**
+Introduction**

 Motivates the reader’s interest by establishing the significance and challenges of your topic, identifies the purpose of providing a summary overview of recent research, and provides a conceptual framework that organizes the material logically, highlighting important concerns and how they relate to each other.

 #### **2\.
-BODY PARAGRAPHS**
+Body Paragraphs**

 Arranged in a logical sequence, body paragraphs should identify the major points of intersection between sources and be structured to closely synthesize information and clearly link specific examples and evidence to the various concepts at play, aiding the reader in understanding their significance.
-More broadly, body paragraphs must define central concepts clearly (noting how different articles use them, if relevant), provide an accurate representation of the different articles, and a comprehensive summary of the main issues.
+More broadly, body paragraphs must define central concepts clearly (noting how different articles use them, if relevant), provide an accurate representation of the different articles, and give a comprehensive summary of the main issues.

-####  **3. CONCLUSION**
+#### **3\.
+Conclusion**

-Briefly reframes your review’s main points, focusing on key intersections between sources and open questions or directions for the field.
+This briefly reframes your review’s main points, focusing on key intersections between sources and open questions or directions for the field.

-####  **4. FIGURES + REFERENCES**
+#### **4\.
+Figures + References**

 Include at least 1-2 figures and/or tables (titled, labeled, captioned, and referenced in the text) to illustrate complex concepts.
 Cite all source material with an in-text reference and in a full reference page (use [Nature’s](https://paperpile.com/s/nature-citation-style/) style guide).

 ## **Presentation Assignment Guidelines**

-### **DESCRIPTION**
+### **Description**

 Over the course of this assignment, you will prepare a 10-minute presentation on a thermodynamics-related topic of your choice (e.g. phase diagrams for thermal storage materials, the role and importance of computational materials design) for a general audience.
 The context and motivation for your presentation is a (hypothetical) Museum of Science speaker series showcasing student research topics at MIT.
 The series is aimed at strengthening public support and understanding of science.